How does the FHA 203k loan work?

 Usually, no. You must choose licensed contractors for all work.
 The only exception is if you are licensed and a full-time contractor by trade.
 In these cases, some lenders may approve DIY work.

 Yes.
-Along with the usual closing costs, expect an extra supplemental origination fee of about 1.5% of the loan amount.
+Along with the usual closing costs, expect an extra supplemental origination fee of about 1.5 percent of the loan amount.
 And, you’ll be charged a HUD consultant fee depending on the size of your project.
 This fee typically ranges from $400 to $1,000.

 An FHA 203k loan can help you gain immediate equity in your home by financing home improvements that add value right away.
 However, the application process takes more time and more attention to detail when compared to a standard FHA or conventional loan.